 Any student wishing more information should contact the nursing program.

-Alfred State nursing graduates may enter directly into either the interdisciplinary studies BTech, the nursing BS, or technology management BBA degree program, and can fill out the Joint Intent to Enroll form when applying to continue their studies.
+Alfred State nursing graduates may enter directly into either the healthcare management BTech, the interdisciplinary studies BTech, the BS in Nursing, or the technology management BBA degree program.

-Facilities used for clinical experiences may include: Cuba Memorial Hospital, Elderwood, Guthrie Corning Hospital, Highland Hospital, Highland Park Rehabilitation & Nursing Center, Jones Memorial Hospital, Noyes Memorial Hospital, Olean General Hospital, Veterans Affairs in Bath, and Hornell Gardens, as well as other area facilities and community sites.
-Students may be placed in day, evening, and night clinical placement, weekend and weekday rotations, and may be responsible for their own transportation.
+Facilities used for clinical experiences may include: Cuba Memorial Hospital, Elderwood, Guthrie Healthcare Hospital, Highland Park Rehabilitation & Nursing Center, Jones Memorial Hospital, Noyes Memorial Hospital, Olean General Hospital, St. James Hospital, Unity Hospital, Wyoming County Community Hospital, Hornell Gardens, as well as other area facilities and community sites.

-Graduates are eligible to apply for licensure as a registered professional nurse (RN-NCLEX) in any state.
-Completion of the nursing program does not assure licensure as a registered professional nurse.
-Graduates of this nursing program meet the education requirements for admittance to the RN licensure exam; however, there is a requirement that the applicant be of “good moral character” and a fee must be paid for the test and license.
+Graduates are eligible to apply for licensure in any state as well as sit for the NCLEX-RN.
+Completion of the nursing program does not assure licensure as a registered nurse.
+Graduates of this nursing program meet the education requirements for admittance to the NCLEX-RN licensure exam; however, there is a requirement that the applicant be of “good moral character” and a fee must be paid for the test and license.
 On the application for New York State licensure, the applicant is required to truthfully answer the following questions:

 Min. of a "C" grade is required for Nursing I and II; min. of "C+" is required for Nursing III and IV.